 Drone photography: Carlos Fernandes, 2022

-“It is not just about safeguarding cultural heritage, but also about adopting an operational approach to its enhancement and the construction of new heritage, understood as a vector for the sustainable development of cities, landscapes, and territories,” explains the coordination team.
+“It is not only about safeguarding cultural heritage, but also about adopting an operational approach to its valorisation and to the creation of new forms of heritage, understood as a vector for the sustainable development of cities, landscapes, and territories,” notes the coordination team.
+In this sense, the contribution of the discipline of Architecture is affirmed as a catalyst for interdisciplinary cooperation and for integrating safeguarding and development, through a critical and qualified approach (in teaching, research, and practice) to contemporary intervention in the built heritage.

-Among a broad set of prior initiatives, noteworthy is the interdisciplinary training unit “Heritage and Landscape.
-Management, Analysis, Design”, coordinated by FAUP in collaboration with other U.Porto faculties (FLUP, FCUP, FEUP), as well as the organization of several research and dissemination events by CEAU in partnership with the Portuguese National Commission for UNESCO, ICOMOS-Portugal, local municipalities, and various public and private entities both nationally and internationally.
+Among a wide range of previous initiatives, particular emphasis is placed on the interdisciplinary training unit “Heritage and Landscape: Management, Analysis, and Design”, coordinated by FAUP in collaboration with other faculties of the University of Porto (FLUP, FCUP, FEUP), as well as on the organisation of several research and dissemination events by CENP, in partnership with the Portuguese National Commission for UNESCO, ICOMOS-Portugal, municipalities, and other public and private entities, both nationally and internationally.

 Cátedras UNESCO e Redes UNITWIN